gaborbernat/bernat-tech/content/posts/growing-pain/index.md

 [black](https://pypi.org/project/black/), etc.).

 When [pip 18.0 (released 2018 July 22](https://pip.pypa.io/en/stable/news/#id61)) added support for PEP-518 packages
-using the `pyproject.toml` initially broke, as the PEP-518 mandated that all packages having the `pyproject.toml` **must** specify the `build-backend` section.
-But packages beforehand used it only as a configuration file for these other projects since they didn't specify it pre-emptively; when pip ran into these files, it just raised errors complaining of invalid `pyproject.toml` files.
+using the `pyproject.toml` broke, as PEP-518 mandated that all packages having the `pyproject.toml` **must** specify the `build-backend` section.
+But packages beforehand used it only as a configuration file for these other projects since they didn't specify it pre-emptively; when pip ran into these files, it raised errors complaining of invalid `pyproject.toml` files.

 ## PEP-517